-Name Description Port Fixed port number Filtering Profile This selects the IPMC Profile for the port Profile Management Opens the rules for the port profile.
-To see the First123 rule settings yes Button Save the setting and then select the eye icon.
-It will display the rules as They are fixed by previous settings.
+Name Description Port Fixed port number Filtering Profile This selects the IPMC Profile for the port Profile Management Button Opens the rules for the port profile.
+To see the First123 rule settings you have to save the setting and then select the eye icon.
+It will display the rules as follows.
+They are fixed by previous settings.
 IPMC Profile (First 123) Rule Settings IPMC Profile [First123] Rule Settings (In Precedence Order) Profile Name & Index Entry Name Address Range Action Log